You’ve just lost your job. What do you do next? Here are the first steps to take to get grounded while you prepare to hunt for a new position.

 First get clear about your finances.
 What are your savings?
 Are your expenses in line with your family income?
 Do a budget and get creative about lowering your monthly expenses - right away.

-According to AARP, job searchers over 50 are taking one to two months longer to land a new job than searchers under 50.
+According to AARP, job seekers over 50 are taking one to two months longer to land a new job than seekers under 50.
 Take a close look at your options for cutting expenses and keeping money coming while you look for a new job.